Become a Fellow: Stipend and Support

 These are one-year professional development and pubic service opportunities, and the stipends are administered by the sponsoring scientific societies.
 The 2014-15 stipends (September 2014 through August 2015) are determined by the individual societies according to funding availability.
 Stipends range from $55,000 to more than $85,000.
 Benefits also vary by society.
 Check with the individual societies for details on their stipend levels and benefits.
 To view a listing of partner scientific societies that sponsor Congressional Fellowships, click here.

-Executive Branch Stipends for Fellows whose stipends are administered by AAAS:
+Executive Branch Stipends for Fellows whose stipends are administered by AAAS or a Third Party:

-Fellows who receive their stipends via AAAS are compensated according to the following levels that take into consideration previous experience and salary.
+Fellows who receive their stipends via AAAS or a third party such as ORISE/ORAU receive payment according to the following levels, which take into consideration previous experience and salary.

-In some exceptional cases second-year stipends administered via AAAS may be increased beyond the amounts noted above at the request of the hosting office and agency, based on significant increase in responsibilities, confirmation of the availability of funding and the approval of AAAS.
+In some exceptional cases second-year stipends administered via AAAS may be increased beyond the amounts noted above at the request of the hosting office and agency.
+This must be based on significant increase in responsibilities that would warrant a reclassification of step or grade level, a rating that the contribution of the Fellow exceeds expectations, confirmation of the availability of funding, and the approval of AAAS.
+Such increases are available only to Fellows renewing for a full second year.

 Executive Branch Salaries for Fellows Hired Directly by Agency:

-Salaries for Fellows hired directly as temporary civil service employees are determined by their hosting agency and may differ from the stipend levels for fellowships administered by AAAS (i.e. stipend funding allocated by agencies and provided to Fellows by AAAS via grants, contracts and other funding agreements).
-In no cases will the salary for Fellows hired directly by agencies be below the GS Grade 12 Step 1 for first-year Fellows or below the GS Grade 12 Step 2 for second-year Fellows.
+Salaries for fellows hired directly as temporary civil service employees are determined by their hosting agency and may differ from the stipend levels for fellowships administered by AAAS, or a third party (i.e. stipend funding allocated by agencies and provided to fellows via grants, contracts and other funding agreements).
+In no case will the salary for Fellows hired directly by agencies be below the GS Grade 12 Step 1 for first-year Fellows or below the GS Grade 12 Step 2 for second-year Fellows.

 Fellows whose stipends are administered by AAAS receive a minimum travel/professional training allowance of $4,000 (Fellows in some assignments may receive higher amounts, as determined by their hosting office).
 The funds may be used only for fellowship-related travel and for professional training activities, such as attending scientific conferences or for courses that will enhance the Fellow’s skills in his/her fellowship.
 All travel/training must be pre-approved by the Fellow’s supervisor and AAAS.